minkyoung09/ux_minkyoung/README.md

 - For example  (situation 1) : Those who hear a tornado coming would not have time to search for extensive information on where to go or what to do.
 The general disaster manual provides the instruction, ’Get into your basement now!’.
 But, they need to search for another resolution if they do not have a basement.
 - For example (situation 2) : The earthquakes disaster manual instructs to hide below the table.
 But, the user doesn’t have a table nearby to hide.
 What if the user is at the beach?
 Or at the mountain?
 Or in the middle of having shower?
 Or Are you with an elderly?

-When the user experiences a situation similar to the two examples previously mentioned, the user will say, _’What should I do?’_
+When the user experiences a situation similar to the two examples previously mentioned, the user will say, __’What should I do?’, 'How can I find the information that suits my situation?’_

 #### **[3.
 The disaster notification message is too general to help the user]()**